Caitlin, Liver Recipient

 The family keeps a picture of Jeff [Caitlin’s donor] in Caitlin’s room, along with a candle in the window.
 When asked, Caitlin simply says, “This is Jeff.
 He saved my life.”

-Organ donation by children is a difficult subject.
+Organ donation involving children is a difficult subject.
 The loss of a child or infant is tragic.
-The option to donate organs, eyes, and tissues is especially hard on parents, as they make the decisions.
-These are the facts about teen, child, and infant donation.
+For families, the option to donate organs, eyes, and tissues can make an already painful time even more difficult.

-Right now, over 1,900 children under the age of 18 are on the national transplant waiting list.
+Right now, more than 2,200 children under age 18 are on the national transplant waiting list.

-The size of the body and the organ matter when matching donors to receiving patients.
-That's why very small children most often receive donations from other young people.
-Older children and adults can often match as well.
-Sometimes, children can receive donations of partial organs such as a piece of a liver or lung.
+Body and organ size are important when matching donors and recipients.
+That's why very small children often receive organs from other children.
+However, older children and adults can also be matches.
+In some cases, children receive part of an organ, such as a piece of a liver or lung.

-The organs that children tend to need most varies by age:
+The organs children need most vary by age:

-For more statistics about donations, transplants, waiting list, and waiting times, view current Organ Procurement and Transplantation Network (OPTN) data reports.
+For more information about organ donation, transplants, the waiting list, and wait times, view current data from the Organ Procurement and Transplantation Network (OPTN).

 Caitlin, Liver Recipient